tanberry/samples/graphql.md

 ## What to expect in this tutorial
 * Typical time to complete: 20 minutes
-* Expected outcome: after completing this tutorial you will understand the concepts and uses of cursor-based paginaton, and you will have a reference implementation of a GrahphQL API.
+* Expected outcome: after completing this tutorial you will understand the concepts and uses of cursor-based pagination, and you will have a reference implementation of a GraphQL API.
 * Technologies used in this tutorial:
-   * Prisma Framework and CLI tool (@prisma/client)
+   * [Prisma](https://www.prisma.io/) framework and CLI tool (@prisma/client)
    * [GraphQL Nexus](https://github.com/prisma/nexus-prisma), with the nexus-prisma (Nexus plugin for Prisma)
    * SQLite (a common, easy to setup database)
-   * [Apollo Server]() (a state management library for handling GraphQL data)
+   * Apollo Server (a state management library for handling GraphQL data)

-## Prerequisites
-* ??
-* ??

 ## Introduction
 Pagination is used to define the way in which data (specifically list fields) are retrieved and then displayed as output on a web application's page.
 Using pagination is important for managing application performance and usability.
 Modern web applications that handle real-time data are expected to load pages efficiently and minimize slow-rendering pages or scrolls that roll down into grey, unloaded emptiness.
 Pagination is particularly critical when accessing data graphs that might contain very large sets; for example a simple query of a list of all songs written in the 1990s would return a tremendously large list of songs, and a potentially miserable user experience.